RhinoDevel/keyboard/README.md

               notes alternate quickly).

 - [ ] Optionally save records together with an **IRQ-based background music player** to be able to run and play records on their own.
-As the recording rate currently is higher than IRQ's 50/60 Hz, there may be some more changes necessary for this.
-But I already got an IRQ-based player ready (needs some polishing before release).
+I already got an IRQ-based player ready (needs some polishing before release).

 - [ ] Create **library with tunes** (*maybe with YOUR help?*).
 Playing and recording melodies from C64 games would be cool..